 The life of an IE University student is a unique experience.

-With the highest population of any city in Spain, Madrid is an important cultural center, with world-class museums, such as the Museo del Prado, the Museo Nacional Centro de Arte Reina Sofia, the CaixaForum Madrid, and the Thyssen-Bornemisza Museum, which rank amongst the most visited museums in the world.
+With the highest population of any city in Spain, Madrid is an important cultural center.
+Its world-class museums, such as the Museo del Prado, the Museo Nacional Centro de Arte Reina Sofia, the CaixaForum Madrid and the Thyssen-Bornemisza Museum all rank amongst the best museums in the world.

-The city of Segovia is in the center of Spain, 25 short minutes from the center of Madrid, by train.
-Declared a World Heritage City by UNESCO in 1985, the city contains an assortment of buildings of historical significance, of both a civil and religious - Catholic and Jewish - nature.
-Amongst its numerous landmarks feature: the Aqueduct, the most important feat of civil engineering in the history of Spain; the Alcázar,
+The city of Segovia is in the center of Spain, 25 short minutes by train from the center of Madrid.
+Declared a World Heritage City by UNESCO in 1985, the city contains an assortment of both civil and religious buildings of historical significance.
+Some of its numerous landmarks include: the Aqueduct, the most important feat of civil engineering in the history of Spain; the Alcázar,

 What's more, Segovia is a cultural center and home to various museums, such as the Esteban Vicente Contemporary Art Museum, the Cathedral Museum and the Zuloaga Museum.
 It is also the site of festivals like the Hay Festival or the Titirimundi International Puppet Festival.